michaelthorne/michaelthorne.github.io/_posts/2015-06-05-twitter-one-degree-of-separation.markdown

 ---

-By using Twitter in a positive way, we can make small improvements within communities.
+By using Twitter like this, we can make small a difference within our communities.
 Even if it is just to say thank you.

 <script src="//platform.twitter.com/widgets.js" async></script>